Rcomian/bunyan-rotating-file-stream/README.md

 Either way, it is now not possible to create 2 rotating file streams against the same file.

-## 1.2

-- Support non-raw streams.
-For some reason, raw streams are MUCH faster in high load scenarios (at least when this is the only stream).
-- Better guarantees over file rollover - we will write exactly one log record that goes over the size threshold before we rotate
-  The previous performance release meant that we couldn't rotate until the write had completed to the disk - in the meantime several other logs could have been written.
-This made everything unpredictable.
-- Making better use of the cargo datatype to write multiple log records in a single event loop tick.
-- Using setImmediate rather than process.nextTick in the write loop to allow io and other operations time to happen rather than hog the event loop.
-- Other refactorings and minor bug fixes.

 # Current Status